Dan-George5/ACarillonOfBlackHoles/README.md

 $ ./instrument_creator -s 0.9999

 Replace 0.999 by any spin value 0 < spin < 1.
-Using a spin equal to, or greater than 1 will result in an error (i.e. your black hole being torn apart)
+Using a spin equal to, or greater than 1 will result in an error as such a black hole cannot exist (the event horizon would be removed)